Carnegie Vanguard High School

 If the parents want to request modifications for their child, then the special education teacher will give the student’s teachers paperwork to document the student’s behavior and any modifications the teacher uses for the student.
 After 6 weeks of documentation, the teachers will turn in the paperwork, and the special education teacher or 504 representative will call a meeting similar to an ARD meeting.
 If the meeting determines that the student needs accommodation, then the school will have documentation of the student’s special needs and will follow the same procedures as above.

 CVHS students must complete at least one year of a fine art elective to graduate.
 Some of the more notable options include Art I-IV, Theatre, and Photography.
 The newly remodeled Settegast Building houses the fine arts programs and includes a theatre, a photography studio, an art studio, and a music studio with access to the outside amphitheater.
-HISD administrators also plan to repurpose a former Orange Crush facility into a performing arts building for CVHS at a later date.
+HISD also recently repurposed a former Orange Crush facility into a performing arts building for CVHS.

 CVHS offers Business Information Management as a part of its career and technical education department and AP Computer Science as part of its science department, but a technology credit is no longer required to graduate.